FACULTY / STAFF

 Every two weeks, students will be given a set of 5-6 vocabulary words.
 We will be completing an activity in class each day with these words.
 After the two weeks, students will be tested on these words.
 Students should utilize the vocabulary word/definition list that is in their Home Folder Bring Back side to study.
 Students can also use the Quizlets to practice.

-The students will be completing Simple Solutions lessons on Tuesdays and Thursdays while we will utilize Mondays, Wednesdays, and Fridays for Rocket Math.
+The students will be completing Simple Solutions lessons on Tuesdays and Thursdays.
 Incomplete Simple Solutions lessons from morning work and math class will go home as homework.
 I kindly ask that you help your child and remind them that practicing fact fluency is a daily assignment– even if it is orally practicing a few problems in the car while driving to soccer practice.
-In third grade we begin with two addition and subtraction Rocket Math rounds in order to review those skills.
-Once individual goals have been reached, students will move onto multiplication rounds.
+We will be using Xtra Math in class during the week this year in place of Rocket Math.
+This app is accessible at home and only requires students to practice their math facts for about 5 minutes per session.
+Completing this a few times per week will help students greatly when it comes to their math skills!

 If you are looking for ways to practice fact fluency, I recommend the following strategies: